LahElr/my-small-tools/README.md

 For detail, see the help documention built inside the script by `argparse`

-## SBU Crawler

-This script can crawl images of dataset SBU dataset mentioned in [Im2Text: Describing Images Using 1 Million Captioned Photographs](http://www.cs.virginia.edu/~vicente/sbucaptions/) with proxy.

 ## Hardware Sentry

 This script can watch some specs of CPU or GPU and execute a shell script when they reach set bounds.
 For operations used to bound specs, higher/gt,lower/lt,geq and leq are supported, for specify gpu number, least and most are supported.